 A tasting may include an extremely rare varietal in the Napa Valley, Nebbiolo (an Italian varietal).
 Their annual production is usually just 50 cases of this wine.
 Out of nearly 1000 Napa wineries and producers personally visited and tasted with to date, this is one of just several Napa wineries producing wine from this varietal.
 Their Nebbiolo is a delicious wine with nice cherry notes both in aroma and flavor.
 Because this wine can be somewhat tannic during its youth, Round Pond ages it for three years in oak.
 This is an ideal food wine as it has just the right amount of acidity, fruit and tannins.

-You will try several other wines including their Cabernet Sauvignon which is typically offered as several vintages in a vertical tasting.
-The 2005 Cabernet Sauvignon while still young at the time of our tasting showed great fruit, acidity and structure.
+Guests will try several other wines including their Cabernet Sauvignon which is typically offered as several vintages in a vertical tasting.
+The 2005 Round Pond Cabernet Sauvignon while still young at the time of our tasting showed great fruit, acidity and structure.
 This is the heart of Rutherford, long known for a component in the wines referred to as the “Rutherford Dust”, and this wine displays a pleasing earthiness on the bouquet.

 In the summer of 2009 Round Pond introduced a “Sensory Garden”.
 This sizable garden is located directly behind the crush pad.
 It is open to guests and features numerous seasonal offerings ranging from summer squash and tomatoes to the unique sensory part of the garden planted with herbs and fruits that mimic some of the flavors and aromas often found in Cabernet Sauvignon and Sauvignon Blanc as well as items that pair well with these particular varietals.
 Guests can also observe a number of Biodynamically farmed practices in action.
 In addition, this garden supplies select produce for pairings with their wines.